-Created by the Illinois General Assembly in 1939, TRS has grown to be one of the largest teachers' retirement systems in the United States with more than 370,000 active members, annuitants, and benefit recipients.
+Created by the Illinois General Assembly in 1939, TRS has grown to be one of the largest teachers' retirement systems in the United States.

 We provide retirement benefits for teachers who are employed by all Illinois public common and charter school districts located outside the city of Chicago.
 The Illinois Pension Code contains the laws relating to our creation, benefits, and administration.